OpenReplicant/webClient-VAD-faster-whisper/README.md

 Since I was unable to find anything like this all put together as a component set, here it is.
 This is just a starter/skeleton/sample for adding this feature to your own app/bot/etc.
 All credit to the devs behind all these projects, and the open source ethos.

-To configure VAD & STT libraries see their documentation.

-See ricky0123/vad and https://www.vad.ricky0123.com for details on the Voice Activity Detection.
-Implementing in React?
-See https://www.vad.ricky0123.com/docs/react